-8.1 Council tax - options for 23/24 and the adult social care precept
+8.1 Council tax - options

-- 8.1.1 The Government has increased the Council Tax referendum limit to 4.99% for 23/24 (2.99% for main council tax and with 2% for social care).
-The draft budget proposes to raise Council Tax by the maximum available in light of its financial difficulties. - 8.1.2 The rationale for applying the 2% Adult Social Care (ASC) precept is that the Council's budget assumes that the rate it will pay for increase to care rates following its fair cost of care work.
+- 8.1.1 The Government has increased the Council Tax referendum limit to 5% for 23/24 (3% for general council tax and with 2% for social care). - 8.1.2 The draft budget proposes to raise Council Tax by the maximum available in light of its financial difficulties. - 8.1.3 The rationale for applying the 2% Adult Social Care (ASC) precept is that the

+Council's budget assumes that the rate it will pay for increase to care rates following its fair cost of care work.
 The budget provides for substantial increases (subject to a report to be presented in February) for residential care, homecare and direct payments.
-As there are now few providers who will accept the current negotiated rate of £535 for a residential care bed, the Council is required to act to sustain the market this is also an expectation from Government attached to extra funding. - 8.1.3 The table below summarises the position for ASC and shows that the pressure on costs is not covered by all the additional funding.
+As there are now few providers who will accept the current negotiated rate of £535 for a residential care bed, the Council is required to act to sustain the market - this is also an expectation from Government attached to extra funding.

+8.1.4 The table below summarises the position for ASC and shows that the pressure on costs is not covered by all the additional funding.